 Clematis should be planted deep, so make sure the crown of the plant, where it emerges from its pot of compost, is at least 3-4in (7-10cm) below ground level.
 This encourages them to put on more subterranean growth which leads to stronger plants and a faster coverage of whatever they are growing against.

-Clematis thrive in free-draining soil and also need plenty of watering while they get established.
+All clematis varieties thrive in free-draining soil and also need plenty of watering while they get established.
 They also like their roots kept cool, so covering the planting area with a flag stone or a couple of bricks will help.

 Once they are planted, reduce any top growth to 6in (15cm), which will promote the development of more shoots when they start to grow again in spring.